DIYbiosphere/sphere/CONTRIBUTING.md

 ---

 ## Submitting Issues
 We use [Issues] to keep track of the development of the project.
+See our [Submit an Issue] tutorial for step-by-step instructions.

 #### Before Submitting
 Please consider the following before submitting a new issue: